Roundabout (video game)

 Roundabout is an open world indie racing video game developed and published by American indie studio No Goblin LLC.
+In the game, described as inspired by Kuru Kuru Kururin and Crazy Taxi, the player explores a large world while driving a constantly revolving limousine.
 It was released for Windows, Mac and Linux on September 18, 2014, for Xbox One on February 20, 2015, and for PlayStation 4 on May 26, 2015.
 A PlayStation Vita port was released on June 26, 2018, as a cross-buy title with the PlayStation 4 version.

-The game involves a constantly-rotating limousine which the player has to drive around an open world while completing miscellaneous objectives such as picking up and dropping people off or finding collectible items.
-The gameplay has been described as inspired by Kuru Kuru Kururin (where the player also controls a constantly-rotating vehicle), and Crazy Taxi (where the goal of the game is to drive Non-player characters from one location to another).